ARYAN11jsr/Customer-Churn-Prediction-Model/README.md

 # RESULTS :
-- Model Accuracy - 77.8%
+- Model Accuracy : 77.8%
-- Model Used - RandomForest Classifier
+- Model Used : Random Forest Classifier
+- Evaluation Metrics : Accuracy Score, Confusion Matrix, Classification Report

 # INSIGHTS :
 - Customers with month-to-month contracts have the highest churn rate, while long-term contract customers are more likely to stay.